cpowern/M320_IMS_2023_2024/README.md

 ## Purpose

 The goal of this repository is to document my learning journey and provide a reference for others interested in C# programming.
-Feel free to explore, use, or modify the code as needed.

 ## Disclaimer

 These projects were created for educational purposes and may not be fully optimized or suitable for production use.